essteer/xiwen/README.md

 ## Operation

-Run `src/interface.py` to launch, and follow the instructions as prompted: select a file on your device (.txt only for now) to process, or enter `D` for a demo as prompted at the main menu.
+Run `src/interface.py` from the virtual environment to launch, and follow the instructions as prompted: select a file on your device (.txt only for now) to process, or enter `D` for a demo as prompted at the main menu.

 `src/prep.py` makes use of datasets in `data/input` to pair simplified and traditional character sets with their pinyin, HSK grades, and character frequencies as identified in the MTSU dataset.